-Intel just released its new Core i7 5960X (Haswell-E) octa-core monster.
-New X99 motherboards have also been released to support this processor.
-Many manufacturers such as MSI, Asus, Gigabyte, etc are also launching new motherboards.
-The new socket is named LGA2011-V3.
+Intel just released its new Core i7 5960X (Haswell-E) octa-core desktop processor.
+Along with the new CPU, we also have new X99 motherboards.
+The X99 chipset is for the HEDT (High-End Desktop) platform.
+Many manufacturers such as MSI, Asus, Gigabyte, etc., are also launching new motherboards for this new chipset.
+There is also a new socket, and it is named LGA2011-V3.
+The new Core i7 5960X has 8 cores, 16 threads, and a 20 MB Smart cache.
 These powerful 8 core processors show us a glimpse of the future.
-Intel is going to release many new other multi-core processors this year.
+Intel is also going to release many new multi-core processors this year.

-Benefits of More Cores
+Benefits of More Cores and Threads

-New Upcoming Technologies
+DDR4 RAM and New Upcoming Technologies

-All this shows better hope and light for the future of computing.
-We shall definitely see lighter, faster and better laptops.
+All this shows us better hope and light for the future of computing.
+We shall definitely see lighter, faster, and better laptops.
 Cheaper computers with great power for productivity and gaming are some of the things we all want.
 Let us hope Intel keeps up the spark and makes better processors each year.